LichFactory-Games/TotM-Manager/README.md

 You can also tag lights and sounds to run with particular images, so that when you switch to those images the lighting changes, or sounds are played, or macros run (or all three).
 All this effectively allow you to change the scenery without changing the Foundry scene.

 All tags and image data are stored in the metadata of the scene tiles, so nothing is altered in your actual files.
-To add the module in Foundry just go to the [releases](https://github.com/LichFactory-Games/TotM-Manager/releases) tab and copy the link for the `module.json` into the Foundry "Manifest URL" field in the "Install Module" window.
+To add the module in Foundry go to the Foundry "Manifest URL" field in the "Install Module" window and paste: https://raw.githubusercontent.com/LichFactory-Games/TotM-Manager/latest/module.json.
+Or you can manually download a release from the [releases](https://github.com/LichFactory-Games/TotM-Manager/releases) tab.

 As mentioned above, the module has three dependencies for proper functioning -- Tagger, Token Magic, and libWrapper.